SCOTT-HAMILTON/FakeMicWavPlayer/README.md

 ![Summarized Schema](icons/schema.png "schema")

 # Usage
+## The GUI Way
+If you prefer using a GUI, you can use Control's for Fake GUI frontend.
+[Control's for Fake link](https://github.com/SCOTT-HAMILTON/ControlsForFake) .

+## The hard way

 `./FakeMicWavPlayer <WavFile> [pulseaudio sinks]`

   - The wav file is an audio file in PCM_S16_LE (PCM 16 bit integers little-endian)